WHEN ON ADVENTURE

 Minimizing pollution through noise, waste disposal and congestion

-All of us at the Adriatic Adventure Academy trust that you will arrive home from your retreat week with some amazing memories and photos to match.
+All of us at the Adriatic Academy trust that you will arrive home from your retreat week with some amazing memories and photos to match.

 We very much appreciate your feedback and comments about your trip and would encourage you to complete the on-line feedback form that we will be sending you as a follow-up.
 Word of mouth in our community is incredibly important, and we will do everything in our power to make your trip with us a one-of-a-lifetime.